 Approval of change requests is not guaranteed.
 Detailed information is included the above referenced General Terms & Conditions.

-Need more information or help with your Letter of Intent?
+Need more information or help with your Statement of Interest?
 Sign up for a slot during your RAO’s ArtsHERE office hours for some one-on-one time with program staff.

 IA, IL, IN, MI, MN, ND, OH, SD, WI, and the Native Nations that share this geography